Provides students with a common core of lower division courses required to transfer and pursue a bachelor’s degree in Theatre Arts in the CSU system.

 This course is a survey of the history of the United States from Pre-Columbian Peoples to the end of Reconstruction.
 Topics include contact and settlement of America, the movement toward independence, the formation of a new nation and Constitution, westward expansion and manifest destiny, the causes and consequences of the Civil War, and Reconstruction.
 This course satisfies the CSU requirement for US History (US-1).
 This course may be offered in a distance education format.

-An introduction to the major concepts of modern biology.
-Topics covered include biochemistry, cell biology, heredity, and nature of genes, evolution, diversity of life, and principles of ecology.
+This course is an introduction to the major concepts of modern biology.
+Topics covered include cell biology, heredity and nature of genes, evolution, diversity of life, and principles of ecology.
 Emphasis will be placed on those aspects of biology that are rapidly reshaping our culture.
-This course may be offered in a distance education format.
-This course will meet the general education requirement for a laboratory science if taken with BIOL 10L.
+This is an approved general education course for non-life science majors who desire an introductory biology course with laboratory.

 Please see a counselor to discuss options for meeting general education requirements for transfer to California State Universities (CSU) and/or University of California (UC) campuses, as well as any specific additional courses that may be required by your chosen institution of transfer.